 Daily acts of collective worship and whole school assembly

-Our assemblies uphold our core values of Respect, Aspiration, Joy, Kindness, Resilience and Creativity.
+Our assemblies uphold our core values of Respect, Aspiration, Joy, Empathy, Resilience and Creativity & Wonder.
 We focus on one each term and award certificates to children who are displaying these values in and around school.
 Visitors are invited to lead assemblies including local clergy, ‘Open the Book’ bible story telling team, Wessex Water, our local PCSO and local community members, all of whom reinforce these core values.
 Each week we celebrate success both inside and outside school.

 Mutual respect is one of our core values.
 It is also taught within formal JIGSAW, PSHE and RE lessons and on an informal nature throughout the school day.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on keeping myself safe.

 Respect for all faiths and beliefs is promoted in the teaching of RE as children gain a greater understanding of religious diversity and practices for those religions represented in our school and the UK.
 Planning for RE is directed by the Standing Advisory Council for Religious Education (SACRE) and we follow the agreed syllabus for Somerset.
 The local Churches and other places of worship are visited as part of the RE curriculum.
 Children are encouraged to talk about their faith and learn about different festivals through the year.

 Promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of the PE curriculum, and our extra curricular sporting calendar.